 Dorm Room Desk Essentials

-Let’s talk about desk essentials!
-A lot has changed since I went to college – there are so many smart options including “no nail” organizers, lamps with USB ports, organizers for chair backs & more:
+Let’s talk about dorm room essentials for desks!
+There are so many smart options including “no nail” organizers, lamps with USB ports, & more:

 1. Desk lamp – There are some really great options for desk lamps including several that have a USB port built into the base (which is a nice feature since outlets can be in funky places in dorm rooms).
-My daughter had {this USB lamp} in white:
+My daughter had a USB lamp similar to {this one}:

 2. Desktop fan – A small fan that can be transported to various spots throughout the room such as {this one} are a good idea, especially if your kiddo and his/her roommate have different ideas of what a comfortable room temperature is.

-3. Chair back space saver – If you’re looking to make the most storage space out of what you’re given, chair back storage pieces such as {this one} or {this one} that tie to the back of the chair can hold folders, notebooks, pens, pencils, and other accessories to help keep clutter off the desk.
+3. Chair back space saver – This is more of a “maybe buy” instead of one of the dorm room essentials everyone should have, but if you’re looking to make the most storage space out of what you’re given, chair back storage pieces such as {this one} can really come in handy.
+It ties to the back of a chair and can hold folders, notebooks, pens, pencils, and other accessories to help keep clutter off the desk.

 4. White Board, Pinboard, and/or Wall Organizers for above the desk – There are lots of great options for items that hang with 3M adhesive strips so they require no nails in the wall.
 My daughter chose {this oversized pinboard} for photos, assignments, etc. that she outlined with battery operated fairy lights:

-5. Vanity Mirror – My daughter put on her makeup at her desk instead of using the hall bathroom so having a vanity mirror such as {this pretty brass one} was really useful for her.
+5. Vanity Mirror – My daughter put on her makeup at her desk instead of using the hall bathroom so having a vanity mirror such as one of {this desktop mirror} was really useful for her.

 6. Desk Riser – If you want to maximize the amount of storage space on the desk, a desk riser such as one of {these} or {this} that sits on top of the desk is something to consider.